TLS certificates on client side

 Introduction to client authentication

 If mutual TLS is used then both the client and the server authenticate the other party.
 During the TLS authentication of the client, the client must provide its certificate with the corresponding CA certificate chain (intermediate and root CA certificates) to the server.
 The client manages its certificates in its own keystore.
-The figure below shows the certificates involved in the TLS authentication of the SonarScanner by the SonarQube Server.
+The figure below shows the certificates involved in SonarQube Server’s TLS authentication of the SonarScanner.

 Defining the access to the client certificates